 Stockholm is known for its iconic colourful houses, imposing Royal Palace, charming quayside, and historic old town which, with its narrow cobblestone streets and elegant architecture, looks like it’s straight out of a storybook.
 While the Swedish capital itself isn’t exactly a hidden gem, a certain part of it is.

-The best way to explore this hidden Swedish gem is by boat.
+The best way to explore this hidden gem is by boat.
 You can cruise the scenic waters and enjoy easy access to Stockholm’s best sandy beaches.
 You’ll also be able to admire sensational views of fairy tale villages, historic castles, dense forests, and the craggy coastline.

 Final thoughts…

 While the eight destinations in this list aren’t exactly uncharted, they’re all pretty off-the-radar when it comes to popular tourism.
-So if you’re looking to escape the crowds and venture off the beaten track, we hope this article has been helpful.
+So, if you’re looking to escape the crowds and venture off the beaten track, we hope this article has been helpful.

 From magnificent Andean lakes and Senegalese beaches to Ethiopian mountains and Middle Eastern oases, these destinations all offer something different – but what they have in common is that they’ll offer you a truly unique holiday experience.